aws-samples/secure-pipelines-in-aws-workshop/docs/01-environment-setup.md

+1. Browse to the CodePipeline console.
+You will find a new Pipeline called DevSecOps.
+2. Disable the transition between "StaticCodeAnalysis" and "TestDeployment".
-1. Download the code for the workshop here:  https://github.com/aws-samples/secure-pipelines-in-aws-workshop/tree/master/code
+3. Download the code for the workshop here:  https://github.com/aws-samples/secure-pipelines-in-aws-workshop/tree/master/code
-2. Once in the AWS Console, go to S3 buckets.
+4. Once in the AWS Console, go to S3 buckets.
 Look for a bucket: “{CloudformationStackName}-artifactstorebucket-{randomstring}
-3. Copy the two zip files into the S3 bucket (remember to copy the zip files, not the unzipped directories)
+5. Copy the two zip files into the S3 bucket (remember to copy the zip files, not the unzipped directories)
-4. Browse to the CodePipeline console.
-You will find a new Pipeline called DevSecOps.
-You will see an error in the pipeline.
-This is part of the next module.

 Your environment is now built with a basic pipeline using s3 as the source repository.
-The error message is part of your next exercise.

 ![Pipeline](./images/01-pipeline.png)